MicrosoftDocs/azure-devops-docs/docs/notifications/at-mentions.md

 You can also use group mentions.
 Enter the name of a team or a security group, choose the search icon, and then select from the options listed.

 > [!NOTE]
-> For feature availability, check the [Feature Timeline](https://docs.microsoft.com/en-us/azure/devops/release-notes/features-timeline).
+> For feature availability, check the [Feature Timeline](https://docs.microsoft.com/azure/devops/release-notes/features-timeline).

 ::: moniker-end

-To **@mention** a user you've never selected previously, just continue to enter the entire name to perform your search against the full directory.
+To <strong>@mention</strong> a user you've never selected previously, just continue to enter the entire name to perform your search against the full directory.

 Names of those that you mention appear in <span style="color:#0099FF">blue text</span>.
 Choose the<strong>@mention link name</strong> to open the user's contact card, which can provide you additional context for why they were pulled into the conversation.